Rape and Sexual Offences - Chapter 15: Sexual Harm Prevention Orders (SHPOs)

 - Sexual Risk Orders

-SHPOs are available in both the magistrates' courts and the Crown Court.
+SHPOs are available in both the Magistrates' Court and the Crown Court.

-Schedule 3 Sexual Offences Act 2003 deals with most of the substantive sexual offences (for example rape both under SOA 1956 and SOA 2003 as well as indecent images of children).
-Prosecutors should consult the schedule when considering a SHPO as some offences have specific conditions placed on when a SHPO can be ordered.
+Schedule 3 Sexual Offences Act 2003 deals with most of the substantive sexual offences (for example rape under both SOA 1956 and SOA 2003 as well as indecent images of children).
+Prosecutors should consult the schedule when considering applying for a SHPO as some offences have specific conditions placed on when a SHPO can be ordered.

-Schedule 5 contains a range of generally violent offences, such as murder and GBH as well as theft, child cruelty and harassment.
+Schedule 5 contains a range of other offences, such as murder and GBH as well as theft, child cruelty and harassment.

-Sexual Harm is defined in section 103B of the SOA as
+Sexual harm is defined in section 103B of the SOA as below:

-“sexual harm from a person means physical or psychological harm caused by the person committing one or more offences listed in Schedule 3 or (in the context of harm outside the United Kingdom) by the person doing, outside the United Kingdom, anything which would constitute an offence listed in Schedule 3 if done in any part of the United Kingdom”
+“sexual harm from a person means physical or psychological harm caused by the person committing one or more offences listed in Schedule 3”

 - Would an order minimise the risk of harm to the public or to any particular members of the public?